DjangoGirls/tutorial/en/dynamic_data_in_templates/README.md

     return render(request, 'blog/post_list.html', {})
 ```

+To display our QuerySet on our blog's post list, we have two things left to do:
+1. Pass the `posts` QuerySet to the template context, by changing the `render` function call.
+We'll do this now.
-The last missing part is passing the `posts` QuerySet to the template context.
-Don't worry – we will cover how to display it in a later chapter.
+2. Modify the template to display the `posts` QuerySet.
+We'll cover this in a later chapter.

 Please note that we create a *variable* for our QuerySet: `posts`.
 Treat this as the name of our QuerySet.
 From now on we can refer to it by this name.